 The Council undertakes a reconciliation between the ledger and the payroll system on a monthly basis in line with good practice.
-We reviewed an example of one month's reconciliation in 2022/23 and found limited evidence that the discrepancies between the ledger and payroll were not being followed up or investigated on a timely basis.
+We reviewed an example of one month's reconciliation in 2022/23 and found limited We reviewed the year-end reconciliation between the ledger and payroll system and concluded that the employee costs included in the ledger at the year-end were appropriate. evidence that the discrepancies between the ledger and payroll were being followed up or investigated on a timely basis.
+Recommendation 4 (refer Appendix 1, action plan)